whylabs/whylabs-docs/docs/overview-openspec.md

 ---
-id: logger
+id: open-spec
-title: whylogs Logger
+title: Open Specification
 ---

 A batch is a collection of datapoints, often grouped by time.